Raptor123471/DingoLingo/README.md

 * Resumes the paused song.

 ```
-$stop
+$skip / $s
 ```

-* Stops the current song and clears the playqueue.
+* Skips the current song and plays nex in queue.

 ```
 $prev